bign8/UA-purchasing-system/_posts/2014-02-14-weekly-update.md

 		- Financial Planning
 		- SOX 44 Consulting
 		- Other (with a large text field)
-	- [-] Password: Can we switch this to at least one number or special character?
+	- [x] Password: Can we switch this to at least one number or special character?
-	- [-] disabling cross firm/register firm stuff - error (/register)
+	- [x] disabling cross firm/register firm stuff - error (/register)
 - Long
+	- [x] **ERROR AGAIN** Force profile picture reset on form reset
+		- Don't forget to delete image
+	- [?]
+When I add someone for ELA and put in their information, it let's me save but is still red.
+		- We need to make sure none of these fields are mandatory
 	- [-] progress Branding
-	- [-] When I add someone for ELA and put in their information, it let's me save but is still red.
-		- We need to make sure none of these fields are mandatory
-	- [-] **ERROR AGAIN** Force profile picture reset on form reset
-		- Don't forget to delete image

 What this means:

 - [x] Complete
 - [-] Incomplete
+- [?]
+Cannot reproduce

 --------
 ## Meeting Notes